Casualties of War: Development

 The film was based on the real-life incident on Hill 192, and on Daniel Lang's lengthy New Yorker article, "Casualties of War," published in October 1969 and released as a book, with the same title, a month later.
 Film rights were bought by David Susskind who was to produce the film for Warner Bros.
 Pete Hamill wrote a script and Jack Clayton was to direct.
 However, the film was not made.

-In the meantime, Michael Verhoeven made his film based on the incident, titled o.k..
-Verhoeven's film was entered to the Berlin Film Festival in 1970, causing so much controversy among the judges, that the festival was shut down for that year with no awards given.
+The first film to be made from the story was o.k.
+(1970), directed by German filmmaker Michael Verhoeven. o.k. was entered to the Berlin Film Festival in 1970, causing so much controversy among the judges that the festival was shut down for that year with no awards given.
 De Palma was at that festival with his film Dionysus in '69.

+The second film to be made from the story was The Visitors (1972), directed by Elia Kazan; it was a fictionalized interpretation of what might happen if Erikkson and his wife were terrorized by his former squad colleagues after they were released.
+The film showed in competition at the 1972 Cannes Film Festival.

-In the late 1970s Susskind announced he would make the film for ABC.
+In the late 1970s, Susskind announced he would make Casualties of War for ABC.
 This did not happen.

-In 1979 David Rabe mentioned the project to Brian De Palma, who was interested but was unable to raise the money to finance it.
-Some years later Rabe had written a script, and De Palma attached Michael J. Fox and Sean Penn as actors.
-They almost succeeded in getting the film financed at Paramount Pictures, but ultimately decided not to proceed when the budget went from $17 million to $20 million.
-De Palma then went on to make The Untouchables first, which was a big hit; Dawn Steel had liked the project at Paramount, and when she became head of production at Columbia Pictures, Casualties of War was the first film she green-lit.
+In the 1980's, Brian De Palma and David Rabe discussed making Casualties of War into a film together.
+The project received interest from studio executive Dawn Steel at Paramount Pictures, but then it was canceled when studio head Ned Tanen, repulsed by the subject matter, put it in "turnaround".
+Shortly after that, Steel was fired from Paramount while going into labor giving birth to her daughter.

+After De Palma experienced commercial success with The Untouchables, Steel became head of production at Columbia Pictures, Casualties of War was the first film she green-lit, and the project automatically secured financing once Michael J. Fox was cast.

 "Historically Vietnam War movies have been very profitable," said Steel.
 "All of them.
 Platoon, Full Metal Jacket, Apocalypse Now, The Deer Hunter.
 You're looking at movies that have never been not [just] pretty successful, but very successful.
 The foreign numbers have been extraordinary."

+De Palma, Rabe and producer Art Linson had briefly considered filming a climactic nightmare sequence where Eriksson is haunted by Meserve exacting revenge against him.
+Rabe has commented that he was nervous about writing the scene, concerned that the film was already dark enough, and that he was relieved when the scene ultimately wasn't filmed.

+However, Rabe's biggest disagreement with De Palma and Linson arose over the film's final scene, where Eriksson meets a girl on the train who resembles the murdered girl.
+For the ending, Rabe simply wanted Eriksson to help the girl on the train carry her groceries, but De Palma insisted instead on ending the film with the girl telling Eriksson that his "bad dream" has concluded.